saintaxl/helm-charts/README.md

 To add a chart to the repository server:
 1. Add the chart to the root directory of this repository
 2. Run `./add-chart.sh`
-3. Commit, push and open a PR with the new chart
+3. Commit, push and open a PR with the new chart, the updated index and the `tar.gz` package.